 - WBFN Website—articles and resources on topics like professional development, relocation, globally mobile kids, navigating culture shock, volunteering, pension planning, and domestic abuse prevention.
 Make sure you have access to the password protected area of the website.

-- WBFN Facebook Groups, Google Groups, and WhatsApp Groups – are location specific.
+- WBFN Facebook Groups, Google Groups, and WhatsApp, and Telegram Groups – are location specific.
 WBFN members can join by invitation from the local WBFN chapter or the Worldwide team.
 Members share tips and advice useful in the location they live, and invitations for gatherings etc. The groups offer a virtual place for discussion and connecting over matters of mutual interest.
 And also advertise sale of used household items and vehicles!

 - WBFN Facebook Page—shares news about what goes on in the organization, invites for events, makes announcements and ‘worldly’ curiosa, and includes news from our communities in Washington and worldwide.
 Remember to update your location in your Facebook account to receive the worldwide version or the Washington version of the newsfeed.